Nkluge-correa/TeenyTinyLlama/Pre-training/README.md

 python pre-training.py --spec-file specs.yaml
 ```

-For distributed training, run this script using `accelerate`:
+For distributed training, run this script using [`Accelerate`](https://huggingface.co/docs/accelerate/index):

 ```bash
 accelerate launch --num_processes=4 pre-training.py --spec-file specs.yaml
 ```

 This will launch 4 processes on the current node, each with 1 GPU device per process.
 More information can be found [here](https://huggingface.co/docs/accelerate/basic_tutorials/launch).

+> **Note: Although not required, we recommend running `accelerate config` before running `accelerate launch` to specify the configurations of your distributed environment.
+On the contrary, Accelerate will set default configurations based on your environment (e.g., the number of visible Cuda devises).
+These are saved in a `default_config.yaml` file and later used by Accelerate.
+You can get more information on the Accelerate [documentation](https://huggingface.co/docs/accelerate/basic_tutorials/launch#why-you-should-always-use-accelerate-config) and this [step-by-step tutorial](https://huggingface.co/blog/ram-efficient-pytorch-fsdp) from Hugging Face.**